Never Give Up

 Elaine D. is a human resource service center assistant working to address inbound calls and emails from employees and leaders regarding policies, procedures, benefits, compensation, payroll, HRIS, and other general HR information.

 Up until 2011, I thought I had it all – a wonderful husband, four children, and a loving and financially secure life.
 My husband and I had a flourishing family business and I felt right with life.
 Until one day when we received the news – my husband had been diagnosed with heart issues.

 My husband was not only the nucleus of our family; he was the center of the family business as well.
 So when he became ill and couldn’t work any longer, I knew I had to step in.
 We had several employees working for us and I felt compelled to keep it afloat, not only for them, but also because I knew this business meant the world to my husband.
 Almost every day he would ask me, ‘How are things?
 How is everyone doing?’
 I never had the heart to tell him the truth; without him there, it just wasn’t the same.

-After one year of battling his disease, in 2012, my husband took a turn for the worse and suddenly I was a widow at 47 years old.
+In 2012, after one year of battling his disease, my husband took a turn for the worse, and suddenly I was a widow at 47 years old.
 I knew I couldn’t hold on to the company without him.
-So, with the support of our friends and family, after he passed I made the decision to close the company – it was one of the most difficult decisions I’ve had to make.
+So, after he passed — and with the support of our friends and family — I made the decision to close the company.
+It was one of the most difficult decisions I’ve had to make.